Montes-JMa/Montes-JMa/README.md

 - 👋 Hi, I’m  José María Montes Montiel // @Montes-JMa
 - 👀 I’m interested in bioinformatics, machine learning, molecular dynamics and neuroscience
 - 🌱 I’m currently learning about visualization of data and web design
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me in jmontes@ifc.unam.mx

 <!---